Scientists Decode the Origin of Universe’s Heavy Elements in the Light from a Neutron Star Merger

 LIGO and VIRGO – a network of Earth-based gravitational wave detectors capable of observing some of the universe’s most violent events by detecting ever-so-slight changes in laser-measured distances caused by passing gravitational waves – had picked up an event.

-A couple of seconds later, a brief burst of gamma rays were detected by an instrument aboard the Fermi Gamma-ray Space Telescope.
+A couple of seconds later, a brief burst of gamma rays was detected by an instrument aboard the Fermi Gamma-ray Space Telescope.
 Less than 12 hours after that, astronomers spotted the first glimpse of visible light from the event.

 When Kasen saw the email alerts rolling in about the various observations, he couldn’t help but feel a sense of unease.
 “For years we had been studying what colliding neutron stars would look like, with nothing to go on but our theoretical imagination and computer modeling,” he said.
 “Now, real data was flooding in, and it was going to test everything we had predicted.”